aes5001/5GIIK-testbed/README.md

 At this point, you should be able to access the OpenStack dashboard by using its credential information located in the keystonerc_admin file.

-Usually, cloud-based Ubuntu images are the ones that are required for deploying network services such as RAN, CN instances of an LTE network.
-So, one simple approach is by using the OpenStack dashboard to create an image, and the other is by using CLI.
-To use CLI first of all source the keystonerc_admin file and then execute the following commands to download the required image and then import it on the OpenStack dashboard.
+To use CLI first of all source the keystonerc_admin file and then execute the following commands to download the required images and then import them on the OpenStack dashboard.
-For Ubuntu 16.04 on your server execute the following.
+For Ubuntu 16.04.

 ```
 wget https://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-amd64-disk1.img
 openstack image create --file="./xenial-server-cloudimg-amd64-disk1.img" --container-format=bare --disk-format=qcow2 ubuntu1604
 ```

-For Ubuntu 18.04 on your server execute the following.
+For Ubuntu 18.04.

 ```
 wget https://cloud-images.ubuntu.com/bionic/current/bionic-server-cloudimg-amd64.img
 openstack image create --file="./bionic-server-cloudimg-amd64.img" --container-format=bare --disk-format=qcow2 ubuntu1804
 ```

-At this point, you can integrate your VIM account (OpenStack) to the service orchestrator (OSM).
+Integrate your VIM account (OpenStack) to the service orchestrator (OSM).
 On your OSM machine execute the following.

 ```
 osm vim-create --name <a name for your VIM account> --user <admin or your tenant username> --password <the required password for your tenant account> --auth_url <url of your OpenStack dashboard>:5000/v3/ --tenant <admin or your related tanant name> --account_type openstack --config='{<possible additional configuration on your OpenStack platform>}'